Timing is Key: When to Interview the Subject of a Workplace Investigation

 A skilled investigator will approach a file with a detailed plan.
 Their knowledge and experience will allow them to craft a plan suited to the investigation and designed to produce maximum information from which accurate and reliable conclusions may be drawn.
 The order of witness interviews and the structure of these interviews will be key components of the investigative plan.

 Field Law can assist with all aspects of a workplace investigation.
-Please contact Jason Harley or any member of our Sexual Misconduct + Harassment group at any time for training or assistance with your investigations, policy review, or response development.
+Please contact any member of our Sexual Misconduct + Harassment group at any time for training or assistance with your investigations, policy review, or response development.